Brita Filter Refill: How To Replace Your Filters

 As Brita has a few containers of different sizes, we suggest you find out how much water you use every day to determine how often to change the Brita filter refill.

 We suggest calculating filter replacements by days to weeks instead of container fill-ups.
-So, if anyone has a habit of filling the container and does not check, you might end up using the filter for a longer time than you need to do.
+So, if anyone has a habit of filling the container and does not check, you might use the filter for longer than you need to.

 How to Know When to Change Brita Filter Refill